Grayscale image of a robotic arm in a clean, modern environment.

 Final Thoughts

-The injured party’s available damages are the primary reason that those who are entitled to file both workers’ compensation and personal injury claims are allowed to do so.
 The challenge is arguing that a third party was at fault or behaved negligently in a manner that caused the injury.
-In such combination cases, the claimant should seek the service of an experienced attorney for getting a better settlement.
+In such combination cases, the claimant should seek the service of an experienced attorney to get a better settlement.